PorterSavage/Forum/README.md

 * Add it to your specified file path using 'git clone "repository link"'
 * > Navigate to the root directory in the terminal
 * > Run the command "npm install" to install all dependancies
+* > Create your own api-keys.ts file in the app folder and populate it with your own firebase credentials.
+* > Input ng build into the terminal.
 * > Run the command "ng serve --open" to open the project in your browswer.

 ### Known Bugs